softwareguru/airflowsummit-website/content/sponsors-guide.md

 All tables will be dressed with black conference linen and will have access to power.

-  * **Platinum:** 6’ x 30” table with/ 2 chairs, and a cocktail table.
+- Platinum: 6' x 8' total booth space, 6’ x 30” table with/ 2 chairs, and a cocktail table.
 Allowed to place a booth or back wall.

-  * **Gold:** 6’ x 30” table with/ 2 chairs.
+- Gold: 6' x 6' total booth space, 6’ x 30” table with/ 2 chairs.
 Allowed to place a booth or back wall.

-  * **Silver:** 6’ x 18” table w/ 2 chairs.
+- Silver: 6' x 6' total booth space, 6’ x 18” table w/ 2 chairs.
 Allowed to place a back wall.

-  * **Bronze/Startup:** 6’ x 18” table w/ 2 chairs.
+- Bronze: 6' x 6' total booth space, 6’ x 18” table w/ 2 chairs.
 Allowed to place rollup banner.

+- Startup: High square cocktail table.
+Allowed to place rollup banner or screen.

-  * **Airflow Demos:** Cocktail table.
-Allowed to place rollup banner or screen
+- Airflow Demos: High cocktail table.
+Allowed to place rollup banner or screen.

 <img src="/images/partners/sponsors-page/2026/event-plan-2-1.png" class="img-fluid mx-auto d-block mt-4" >